 In Utah, the ratio is 1 in every 3 homes that have been tested.
 Dr. Wallace Akerley of the Huntsman Cancer Institute in Salt Lake City likened living under such conditions to smoking one or two packs of cigarettes a day.

 In May 2015, he was questioned for an article while treating two women diagnosed with stage-four lung cancer.
 Neither was a smoker.

 Akerley said there was little doubt what caused damage to their lung tissue: breathing in radiation.
 But this is a preventable cancer.

 How Do You Know if You're at Risk?

-The EPA reports elevated radon levels have been measured in every state.
+The EPA reports elevated levels of radon gas have been measured in every state.
 Everyone is at some risk.
-Smokers who are exposed to elevated levels of radon are at higher risk of developing lung cancer.
+Smokers who are exposed to elevated levels of radon gas are at higher risk of developing lung cancer.

 Testing is the only way to determine how much radon is present in your home or drinking water.
 Short-term (3- to 4-day) and long-term (3- to 12-month) test kits are available.
 In some cases, manufacturers of these kits will conduct analysis and post results online.